FluffyThread/FluffyThread/README.md

 ---

-I'm Lê, I'm a pedagogy student and have a passion for technology.
-I believe that programming is an essential tool in our age, and it opens many doors to a great deal of new knowledge, information and collaboration between peers who want to broaden the spectrum of what programming really means: to improve people's lives and to create an inclusive setting.
+I'm Lê and I'm a pedagogy student with a passion for technology.
+I believe that programming is an essential for today, providing access to an infinite world of knowledge, information and collaboration between people who seek to improve the lives of others and build a more welcoming environment.

 ### I'm Currently studying: